Skip to content

 Introduction

-This guide is your definitive resource for integrating and utilizing the Bitbucket toolkit within ELITEA.
-It provides a step-by-step walkthrough, from setting up your Bitbucket API Token to configuring the toolkit in ELITEA and effectively using it within your Agents.
+This guide is your comprehensive resource for integrating and utilizing the Bitbucket toolkit within ELITEA.
+It provides detailed, step-by-step instructions, from setting up your Bitbucket API Token to configuring the toolkit in ELITEA and effectively using it within your Agents, Pipelines, and Chat conversations.
 By following this guide, you will unlock the power of automated code management, streamlined development workflows, and enhanced team collaboration, all directly within the ELITEA platform.
-This integration empowers you to leverage AI-driven automation to optimize your software development lifecycle using the combined strengths of ELITEA and Bitbucket.

 Brief Overview of Bitbucket

-Bitbucket, by Atlassian, is a leading web-based platform for version control and code collaboration.
-It's designed for professional teams working on software development projects using Git.
-Bitbucket provides a central place to manage your entire development process, offering features for:
+Bitbucket, by Atlassian, is a leading web-based platform for version control and code collaboration built around Git.
+It provides a comprehensive ecosystem for professional teams working on software development projects, offering features for:

-• Efficient Version Control: Track every change to your code, enabling easy collaboration, rollback to previous versions, and a clear history of project evolution.
+• Robust Version Control: Leveraging Git, Bitbucket meticulously tracks every change to your code, enabling seamless collaboration, easy rollback to previous states, and a complete history of project evolution.

-• Seamless Code Collaboration: Facilitate teamwork with features like pull requests, in-line code reviews, and branch-based development workflows.
+• Streamlined Code Collaboration: Facilitate effective teamwork with features like pull requests for code review, in-line commenting, and branch-based development workflows, fostering a collaborative coding environment.

-• Workflow Automation: Integrate with CI/CD pipelines and other tools to automate building, testing, and deploying your software.
+• Workflow Automation: Integrate with CI/CD pipelines (Bitbucket Pipelines) and other tools to automate building, testing, and deploying your software directly from your repositories.

-Integrating Bitbucket with ELITEA brings these robust code management capabilities directly into your AI-powered workflows.
-Your ELITEA Agents can then interact with your Bitbucket repositories to automate code-related tasks, enhance development processes, and improve team collaboration through intelligent automation.
+Integrating Bitbucket with ELITEA brings these powerful development capabilities directly into your AI-driven workflows.
+Your ELITEA Agents, Pipelines, and Chat conversations can intelligently interact with your Bitbucket repositories to automate code-related tasks, enhance development processes, and improve team collaboration.

 Account Setup

-If you don't have a Bitbucket account yet, here’s how to get started:
+If you don't already have a Bitbucket account, follow these steps to create one:

-2. Sign Up for Free: Click the "Sign up for Free" button.
+2. Sign Up: Click the "Sign up for Free" button

-5. Verify Your Email: Check your inbox for a verification email from Bitbucket and click the verification link to activate your account.
+4. Verify Email: Check your inbox for a verification email from Bitbucket and click the verification link to activate your account

-6. Log In: Once verified, log in to Bitbucket with your new credentials.
+5. Log In: Once verified, log in to Bitbucket with your credentials

-For secure integration with ELITEA, you need to create a Bitbucket API Token.
-This method is more secure than using your primary account password directly and allows you to control the permissions (scopes) granted to ELITEA.
+For secure integration with ELITEA, it is essential to use a Bitbucket API Token.
+This method is significantly more secure than using your primary Bitbucket account password directly and allows you to precisely control the permissions granted to ELITEA.

 As of September 9, 2025, app passwords can no longer be created.
 Use API tokens with scopes instead.
 All existing app passwords will be disabled on June 9, 2026.
 Migrate any integrations before then to avoid disruptions.

-Follow these steps to create an API Token:
+Follow these steps to generate an API Token in Bitbucket:

 1. Log in to Bitbucket: Access your Bitbucket account at bitbucket.org.